opral/monorepo/packages/paraglide/paraglide-js-adapter-sveltekit/README.md

 **Features**

 - 🪂 Automatically set & manage the language for Paraglide
-- 💨 A breeze to set up
+- 💨 A breeze to set up - No need to change your `routes`
 - 🪄 Automatically translate existing links
 - 💬 Translated paths
 - 🤖 SEO friendly out of the box